Skip to content

 LayerWhat it testsSpeed

-Schema testsType definitions and schema compilationInstant
+Schema export testsType definitions produce valid schema JSONInstant

 Database testsSQL views and PostgreSQL functionsFast (real DB, transaction rollback)